 If you’re making a long black, go ahead and heat your mug and then leave in about six ounces of the hot water.
 If you’re making an Americano, heat your mug but pour the water out (back into the kettle or in another mug).

-Make your two shots of espresso.
+Make your two single shots of espresso.
 Pour them straight into the mug if you’re making an Americano.
-Pour them on top of six ounces of hot water if you’re making a long black.
+Pour them on top of six ounces of hot water if you’re making a long black coffee.

-If you’re making an Americano, top the espresso with the six ounces of hot water.
+- If you’re making an Americano beverage, top the espresso drink with the six ounces of hot water.

-Sweeten it and/or add milk or cream as you’d like.
+- Sweeten it and/or add milk or cream as you’d like (Or you can even add some chocolate powder on your drink.).

 If you don’t have an espresso maker at home, there’s probably no reason you can’t get one at your favorite coffee shop.
 Even if the barista doesn’t know what a long black is (they’ll probably be familiar with Americanos no matter where you go), it’s easy enough to describe and the directions aren’t complicated to follow.